kaihendry/dabase.com/content/blog/kids-authenticate-to-microsoft.md

 It's extra painful when each client has further requirements:

-* <abbr title="PlayStation 4">PS4</abbr> client requires an account and a **PlayStation Plus** subscription AND me to purchase Minecraft
+* <abbr title="PlayStation 4">PS4</abbr> client requires an account and a **PlayStation Plus** subscription AND me to purchase Minecraft (again)
-* Our other client is the iPad, which of course requires an Apple account and a [purchase of Minecraft](https://apps.apple.com/us/app/minecraft/id479516143) which is shared via my family account from my account to my son's Apple ID
+* Our other client is the iPad, which of course requires an Apple account and a [purchase of Minecraft](https://apps.apple.com/us/app/minecraft/id479516143) (again) which is shared via my Apple family account from my account to my son's Apple ID

-I wonder if it's the same nonsense on the Java client.
-Though I doubt we realistically switch since I don't know how to replace the PS4 attached to the TV nor the Ipad.
+I wonder if it's the same nonsense on the Minecraft Java client (which I've also paid for).
+Though I doubt we realistically switch since I don't know how to replace the convenient PS4 attached to the TV nor the Ipad.

 It feels a little insane to create an Apple ID for my five year old, let alone a Microsoft account.